viamrobotics/docs/docs/services/ml/_index.md

 tags: ["data management", "ml", "model training"]
 aliases:
   - /manage/data/deploy-model/
-description: "Deploy Machine Learning models to a smart machine."
+description: "Deploy Machine Learning models to a machine."
 icon: "/services/icons/ml.svg"
 # SME: Aaron Casas
 ---

-Once you have [trained](/manage/ml/train-model/) or [uploaded](/manage/ml/upload-model/) your model, the Machine Learning (ML) model service allows you to deploy machine learning models to your smart machine.
+Once you have [trained](/manage/ml/train-model/) or [uploaded](/manage/ml/upload-model/) your model, the Machine Learning (ML) model service allows you to deploy machine learning models to your machine.

 You can use the following built-in model: